Chapter 19: The Tragedy at Ong Thanh 062025

 place.
 He had no aptitude for the job.
 On this last day of his life,

-from things others have said, I believe that Terry, himself, was
+from things I have learned that others said, Terry, himself, was

 beginning to realize this.
-I believe that he would have liked nothing
+He would have liked nothing better than to

-better than to have stopped the madness.
-From oblique comments he made
+have stopped the madness.
+From oblique comments I have learned he made

-to others, I believe that his hidden heart’s desire was to resign his
+to others, I believe that his heart desired to resign his command, get

-command, get on a plane, fly home to a restored marriage, his daughters,
+on a plane, and fly home to a restored marriage, his daughters, and also

-and also a completely different career.
-However, only God can put Humpty
+a completely different career.
+However, only God can put Humpty Dumpty

 Although Terry had already mentioned changing careers, he was